The Economy of Jolly Roger's Lagoon

 Doubloons are referred to as “dollars.”
 This is because there is a “$” symbol found on the Jolly Tavern’s menu.

 Because there are only 30 doubloons scattered around the village, tourists and foreign pirates might have earned doubloons from somewhere else, and that max number might as well be somewhere around 500 doubloons in the wild.

 Anyone can also buy food for around 3 to 5 doubloons at Jolly’s Tavern, but who does?
 Jolly, the manager of the tavern, is seeking to obtain more doubloons when necessary, and not as a desire.
 Profit is never common in Jolly Roger’s Lagoon, and this is why their economy is so special.

 What else can be bought in Jolly Roger’s Lagoon?

 Not that much.

-At Pawno's Emporium, on display is a Gruntilda doll, a portrait of Brentilda, and box titled “B-K” with special goodies inside.
+At Pawno's Emporium, on display is a Gruntilda doll, a portrait of Brentilda, and a box titled “B-K” with special goodies inside.
 They could be for sale, but who exactly would buy such things?
-Banjo-Kazooie only buys the Jiggy piece and Cheato page sold here.
+Banjo-Kazooie only buys the Jiggy piece and the Cheato page is sold here.

 You can also sell and thrift things for Pawno.
 But how much does Pawno exactly have in exchange?
-Pawno is not reporting how much doubloons he actually has.
-There is bag of gold coins in the back counter, but there is no telling if they are actually doubloons or not.
+Pawno is not reporting how many doubloons he has.
+There is a bag of gold coins on the back counter, but there is no telling if they are doubloons or not.

-As for Captain Blubber, he operates a “waveracer” rental store.
-There is both a green and blue waveracer for rent.
-Both are actually jet-skis for categorical purposes.
+As for Captain Blubber, he operates a “wave racer” rental store.
+There is both a green and blue wave racer for rent.
+Both are jet skis for categorical purposes.